export type Action = {

 The first step is to create an array of custom actions that will populate the AttachmentActions

-component on send of an image attachment.
+component when sending an image attachment.
 The Action

 type comes from the stream-chat